Skip to content

 try {

-// contents of the two tables
+// contents of both tables

 electionsConfig = dao.getElectionsConfig();